Relations with national, European and international institutions and advocacy actions

 Banking regulations

-From the point of view of banking regulation, the Institutional Affairs Directorate (DIA) during 2023 followed the legislative process relating to i) the revision of the legislation on capital requirements, ii) the management of banking crises and the completion of the Banking Union, iii) initiatives regarding financial services and capital markets and iv) legislative proposals regarding retail credit.
-In particular, as part of the new banking package presented in autumn 2021, ISP's advocacy activity continued to support proposals aimed at encouraging green investments, infrastructure projects and support for the real economy, including trade finance.
+From the point of view of banking regulation, the Institutional Affairs Directorate (DIA) during 2024 followed the legislative process relating to i) the implementation of the new legislation on capital requirements, ii) the management of banking crises and the completion of the Banking Union, iii) initiatives regarding financial services and capital markets and iv) legislative proposals regarding retail credit.

 Financial markets